TayYates/AdventOfCode/2022/README.md

 Day 12: shortest path through maze
 - Work smart, not hard.
 If there's a difficult task, Python probably has a package that makes it easier.
 After I built the logic for node/edge relationships, networkx came in very handy to get an actual answer.
 ***
+Day 13: if/and/or logic with recursion and edge cases
+- I worked with a few packages but ended up sticking with the vanilla option. ast, itertools, etc seemed to have useful tools but none of them were quite right.
+After I wrote the main logic block, the summation required me to go back to the beginning and turn the input data from a list to a dictionary.